tinganho/balanced-storage/README.md

 ```ts
 this.eventCallbacks[event].splice(i, 1);
 ```
-Please also notice that the add methods adds 1 element and the sub method subtracts 0 or 1 element.
+Please also notice that the add methods adds 1 element and the sub method subtracts 0 or 1 element for each call.
 So logically there still could be a potential memory leak.
 Though, our method above has a for loop that loops through all elements and a check for an element existens before a subtraction of element occur.
 This is crucial for balancing our storage:

 ```ts
 for (let i = 0; i < callback.length; i++) {